Tech Made Simple

 author photo

-The port that you use to charge your smartphone is the same one that you can use to transfer data.
-Hackers know this and have devised ways to steal data from travelers looking to charge their phones and tablets at free charging stations in public spaces like airports, coffee shops, and hotel lobbies.
+The port you use to charge your smartphone is the same one you can use to transfer data.
+And the FBI, FCC, and other government officials have recently re-issued warnings that hackers could use that connection to steal data from your phone or tablet when you plug into free charging stations in public spaces like airports, coffee shops, and hotel lobbies.

-4 easy ways to prevent juice jacking
+Four easy ways to prevent juice jacking

-1. Use a data blocking adapter
+1. Use a data-blocking adapter

 If you use a data blocking adapter, like the PortaPow 3rd Gen Data Blocker ($6.99, check price on Amazon), you can plug into public USB ports with your existing cable.
+PortaPow also makes a data-blocking USB-C cable, the USB-C to C ($11.99 for a two-pack, check price on Amazon).
+Note that you won't be able to quick-charge your devices with these cables and adapters.

-2. Use the electric outlet, not the USB port
+2. Use the electric outlet, not the USB port.

 Always use the electric outlet and your charger rather than the USB port at charging stations.